OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 #### Types

-A declaration of a reducer requires a _{%defn "monoid" }_.
+A declaration of a reducer requires a _{% defn "monoid" %}_.
 Aside from the view type, a reducer monoid includes two callback functions.

 When declaring a type the `cilk_reducer` keyword is used in the same